AIO1/ECSPrimengTable/README.md

 Users are allowed to change both the horizontal and vertical alignment through the **column editor menu** by default.

-If different initial alignments are required, or if user customization must be restricted, the `ColumnAttributes` of the DTO provide the following configuration options:
+If different initial alignments are required, or if user customization must be restricted, the `ColumnAttributes` of the DTO provides the following configuration options:

 - **Initial alignment**
   - **`dataAlignHorizontal`**: Uses the `DataAlignHorizontal` enum.
 Default value is `Center`.
 Possible values are `Left`, `Center` and `Right`.